 NOTE: Please click here for information about Emergency Protection Orders for persons living in a First Nations community.

-If you want to start a court application on an urgent or emergency basis, for parenting arrangements (custody & parenting time), exclusive occupation of the home, or another issue, you can ask family court staff about this process.
+If you want to start a court application on an urgent or emergency basis, for parenting arrangements (decision-making responsibility & parenting time), exclusive occupation of the home, or another issue, you can ask family court staff about this process.
 You should also speak with a lawyer for advice on whether or not your application may be considered urgent or an emergency by the court.

 The court location where you have to file your application will depend on where you, the other party, or the children, live.
 The process used and documents you need to file will depend on what issue(s) you are addressing.

 For more information about urgent or emergency court applications, click here.

 When you are involved in a family law court application, the other party (or parties) will see the documents you provide to the court.